amoghyermalkar123/harmonyDB/docs/devlog.md

 the best way would be that when I'm satisfied enough with this distributed database project, my mind will be at ease and then I will take up clojure & jepsen for test my distributed db with those then.
 For now, we're good with sticking to the basics.

+[22/11] I realized why raft durability has to run seperately from the actual kv storage that makes up the core of the database
+I was testing harmonydb on my local today with a few new changes, i had added a docker compose setup for better experience of running a 3-node local cluster.
+When i ran the load test the test ran with 100% success rate. raft consensus is reached when successfull replication and application of committed entries on the leader happens and the updated commit index is communicated in the next heartbeat/ append entries rpc whicheveer happens first.
+But with the compose changes i had done i realized that the database files weren't being created and since in the current implementation raft is purely in-mem i realized that in real environments as well, the consensus works much seperately than the underlying kv from a file perspective.
+Everything should go in the kv in order and something happens to the core durable file, everything is ruined.
+Hence it's better to have a WAL based file-backed persistence for raft to maintain totally ordered history incase the main engine is effed.